AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-identities.md

 >[!NOTE]
 >
 > In the [Create Identities](create-identities.md) lesson, you will learn how to use this namespace when sending identities to Platform Edge Network.

-## Create the identity namespace in your production sandbox

-Due to a current limitation in the Web SDK extension, identity namespaces must also be created in the production sandbox in order to use the namespace to send data to a development sandbox.
-So, if you have been using a development sandbox for this tutorial, please also create the `Luma CRM ID` namespace in your production sandbox.

 Now that identities are in place, the datastream can be configured.